MahmoudKarout/Spotify-App/README.md

 1. Routing : urls are now readable
 2. Added a footer
 3. Paging is now more user friendly
-4. fixed the design of the two pages
+4. Fixed the design of the two pages
-5. default `localhost:3000/login`
+5. Default `localhost:3000/login`